Download your Gold Card Application | Houston Gold Card

 If you are denied Medicaid, Harris Health / Gold Card can serve as an adequate alternative.

-The first step in applying for the Gold Card is completing an application.
+The first step in applying for coverage is completing a Harris County Gold Card application.
 Below are links to both English and Spanish applications:

 Once you’ve completed your application the next step is finding a Harris Health Eligibility Center to drop off your documents.